She closed her eyes.

 I started 2020 with newfound confidence and a steely determination to succeed in my writing goals.
 I’m over halfway through my second novel, a murder-mystery spoof, and was skipping and dancing my way down a road fuelled by purple patches with a finishing date of the end of April.
 Then, somewhere around the unfolding COVID-19 crisis in Italy, my bubble burst, and I lost my mojo.
 Since then, I’ve been struggling to find my funny.

-It’s just dawned on me that cows feature in both Just Say It and An Honest Review.
-I was brought up on a dairy farm, so maybe that’s the reason?
-Coincidently, my main character in Just Say It grows up on a dairy farm with a herd […]
+It’s just dawned on me that cows feature in both Just Say It and The Secret Lives of the Doyenne of Didsbrook.
+I grew up on a dairy farm, so maybe that’s the reason?
+My main character in Just Say It grows up on a farm with a herd […]

 I am just about to come to the end of what will be the final edit of… Draft number 12 of my first novel… I think it’s number 12, but I’ve lost count.
 So I’m a long way off seeing my book in print, let alone watching Renée Zellweger win another gong for playing the part of my MC and thanking me in her acceptance speech.